Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 I don’t consider myself a big fan of the slice of life genre, but I do enjoy immersing myself in one such show every once in a while.
 As much as I like dark, dramatic plotlines and exhilarating action sequences, even I need some rest with a nice and cozy series about mundane situations made to be cute.

 Enter Miss Kobayashi’s Dragon Maid, a KyoAni comedy that ended up becoming one of the biggest and most acclaimed titles of 2017, which is no small fit considering how great 2017 was with titles such as Made in Abyss, Land of the Lustrous and Girls’ Last Tour.
 And that’s really just scratching the surface.

-Dragon Maid has been on my radar for quite awhile, given that almost all of my anime friends have already watched it at the time.
-Each time I was planning to watch it, well, you know how it goes: new shows and movies pop up and I end up forgetting about that one specific show that I promised to myself I’d watch.
+Dragon Maid has been on my radar for quite a while, given that almost all of my anime friends have already watched it at the time.
+Each time I was planning to watch it, well, you know how it goes: new shows and movies pop up and I end up forgetting about that one specific show that I promised myself I’d watch.